Twistors and antipodes in de Sitter space: Free massless fields with spin

 First, consider a left-handed spinor field $\varphi^\alpha(x)$ in de Sitter space.
 The Weyl index $\alpha$ can be upgraded into a Dirac index $a$, with zeros in the right-handed entries.
 As discussed in section \ref{sec:projectors:spinors}, this can also be viewed as a Dirac spinor index in $\bbR^{4,1}$, i.e. as a twistor index.
 Then on symmetry grounds, the following must be true:

 Here, the LHS is the covariant derivative in de Sitter space written with Weyl spinor indices.
 On the RHS, we have the flat derivative $\gamma^\mu_{ab}\del_\mu\varphi^c$, with the twistor indices projected onto the subspaces $P_\pm(x)$ to produce dotted/undotted Weyl indices.
-The coefficient in \eqref{eq:nabla_left} is fixed by the map \eqref{eq:vectors_spinors}.
 Similarly, for right-handed spinor fields $\varphi^{\dot\alpha}(x)$, we get:

 As with the scalar field before, we can extend $\varphi^a(x)$ away from the de Sitter hyperboloid $x_\mu x^\mu = 1$ by giving it a trivial radial dependence.
 However, this is not necessary: due to \eqref{eq:gamma_5}-\eqref{eq:gamma_4}, the projection $\gamma^\mu_{\alpha\dot\beta}$ of the Dirac indices in $\gamma^\mu_{ab}$ already selects the tangential components of the $\del_\mu$ derivative in \eqref{eq:nabla_left}-\eqref{eq:nabla_right}.